ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 <object type="image/svg+xml" data='/img/0162-fare-map.svg' width='100%'><img src='/img/0162-fare-map.png' width = '100%'></object>

 It's a nice illustration of how, even in primarily exploratory analysis, a statistical model can be powerful for helping shape thinking.
+In this case, the model is a generalized additive model, fit to the data by the `mgcv::bam` function which is optimised for working with larger data.
+I commonly use a generalized additive model with a smoother over latitude and longitude (think a rubbery sheet in three dimensional space) as a way of dealing with spatially correlated data.

-In this case, the model is a generalized additive model, with the `mgcv::bam` which is optimised for working with larger data.
-Rather than fit the model to the original individual trip data I've taken average fares over a grid of about 100,000 observations and used that data, weighted by the number of observations at each point, to train my simple model.
+In this case, rather than fit the model to the original individual trip data I've taken average fares over a grid of about 100,000 observations and used that data, weighted by the number of observations at each point, to train my simple model.
 Here's this final bit of code for this analysis:

 {% highlight R lineanchors %}
 #-------------Modelling average fare by space-------------------